pymhlib - a toolbox for metaheuristics and hybrid optimization methods

 mhlib to which it has certain similarities

 but also many differences.

 The main purpose of the library is to support rapid prototyping and teaching.
-While ultimately efficient implementations of such algorithms in compiled languages like Julia or C++ will in general be much faster, an advantage of the Python implementation lies in the possibly quicker development cycle.
+While ultimately efficient implementations of such algorithms in compiled languages like C++ will likely be faster, the expected advantage of the Python implementation lies in the expected faster implementation.

 pymhlib is developed primarily by the

 Algorithms and Complexity Group of TU Wien,

 Vienna, Austria, since 2019.